 - Cleveland State University in Cleveland, OH (29 miles away)

-- Youngstown State University in Youngstown, OH (37 miles away)
+- Youngstown State University in Cincinnati, OH (37 miles away)

-- Pennsylvania State University - Penn State Shenango in Sharon, PA (45 miles away)
+- Pennsylvania State University - Penn State Shenango in New Kensington, PA (45 miles away)

-- Pennsylvania State University - Penn State Beaver in Monaca, PA (65 miles away)
+- Pennsylvania State University - Penn State Beaver in Altoona, PA (65 miles away)